150balbes/rockchip-kernel/Documentation/virt/kvm/api.rst

 RISC-V:
 ^^^^^^^

-Queues an external interrupt to be injected into the virtual CPU.
+Queues an external interrupt to be injected into the virutal CPU.
 This ioctl is overloaded with 2 different irq values:

 a) KVM_INTERRUPT_SET